 never did do keyword density analysis.
 I strictly focused on text and content.
 I use the analysis feature on the WordPress SEO plugin to find out whether my keyword density is within a good range.

 confess that I still submit sites no longer submit sites to directories.
 I recently submitted a sitemap to Google and within a week, the site’s ranking had jumped by two points.
 What does that tell you?
 That tells me that Google likes you to use their tools.
-Check out how to submit your sitemap to Google using their Webmaster Tools.
+Check out how to submit your sitemap to Google using Search Console.

-I also submit sites to the ODP – The Open Directory Project.
+I no longer submit sites to the ODP – The Open Directory Project.
 The ODP is “the largest, most comprehensive human-edited directory of the Web.
 It is constructed and maintained by a vast, global community of volunteer editors.”
-I love that.
-I love the fact that this is a volunteer community committed to editing and monitoring sites on the web.
+I loved that.
+I also liked the fact that this is a volunteer community committed to editing and monitoring sites on the web.
 I like the human touch (although this can have its limitations, as well).
 One problem that arose was that there were so many sites being submitted that it took an enormous amount of time to get listed.
 That’s why I no longer use this technique for a legit backlink.

 Some of the older SEO techniques are not as relevant as they were in the past but I am still using them.
 But I use these techniques for different reasons.
 What are some tried and true techniques that you still use?
 And for what reason are you using them?
 Leave a comment here and let me know.